This creativity / housework quote from Agatha Christie is #27 in my Tonics for Your Creative Spirit series.

 So, if you ever use domestic overload as an

-excuse reason for not getting round to your creative dreams, I think you’ll find some useful tips and insights to dispel that particular demon.
+excuse reason for not getting round to your creative dreams, I hope you enjoy these tips and insights designed to dispel that particular demon.

-So, if you’re a creative with a home to keep, I hope you find this week’s words of wisdom helpful.
+If you’re a creative who is blessed with a home to keep, I hope you find this week’s words of wisdom helpful.

 And since the feng shui of clean and tidy spaces will uplift your creative spirits, I’ll leave you with a few more words from Housework Blues, in the hope that it inspires you to show your creative temple a little TLC…